HoratioConkerhead/stitched-up-companion/docs/data_format_documentation.md

 ```

 Notes:
 - This file is optional.
-If omitted, relationships are automatically derived from `characters[].relations` by pairing both sides and combining their `type` values (e.g., `employer` + `confidante` → `employer-confidante`).
+If omitted, relationships are automatically derived from `characters[].relations` by pairing both sides and combining their `type` values (e.g., `handler` + `asset` → `handler-asset`).
+The derivation logic lives in `src/utils/relationships.js`.
-- If `introducedInChapter` is not provided at the relation level, the derived relationship uses the earliest of the two characters' `introducedInChapter` values.
+- If `introducedInChapter` is not provided at the relation level, the derived relationship uses the earliest of the two characters' `introducedInChapter` values based on the order in the book’s `chapters.js`.
 - Providing an explicit `relationships.js` is supported but not required.

 **Chapter-Based Filtering**: Relationships can be filtered by their introduction chapter, enabling the relationship web to progressively reveal connections as the reader progresses through the story.
 This prevents spoilers and creates a dynamic reading experience where the network grows chapter by chapter.